Associate professor, Hab.

 My current work focuses on multimodal sensor servo-control referenced, as well as on the integration of haptic interfaces with force feedback in order to obtain intuitive control of the chair.
 This work is supported by a strong collaboration with Tom Carlson and Catherine Holloway (University College of London, Aspire CREATe team) as part of an associated ISI4NAVE (Inria International Program) team, for which I am the lead.
 In addition, my research work tackles social navigation.

 As part of the European Interreg VA France (Channel) England ADAPT project (2017-2021), I am responsible for the work module dedicated to the design of a virtual reality wheelchair simulator and scientific manager on behalf of INSA for work related to the design of a connected and intelligent wheelchair (14 people involved, budget of €1.6 million).
 I am also involved in the European project H2020 Crowdbot (2018-2021) which deals with robot navigation in a crowd, and the PRISME project (AAP PME 2017-2018) on the prevention of falls in hospitals.
 I have supervised 8 theses (defended) and currently supervise 4 doctoral students.

 Keywords : robotics, assistive robotics, sensor-based servoing, robotic vision, social navigation, physical HRI

 Clément Strauss, PhD in 2011

-I teach various courses at INSA Rennes (Graduate engineering school), within Computer Science and Electronics and Computer Engineering departments.
+I teach various courses at INSA Rennes (Graduate engineering school), within Computer Science department.